 Seattle federal buildings on Trump administration’s list for potential sale

 The 37-story building at 915 Second Ave. was one of 443 entries that appeared in a “non-core property list” Tuesday on the U.S. General Services Administration’s website.
-The list features some of the nation’s most recognizable buildings, like the FBI headquarters and the main Department of Justice building, and includes sites in nearly every state, ranging from court houses to parking garages.
+The original list featured some of the nation’s most recognizable buildings, like the FBI headquarters and the main Department of Justice building, and sites in nearly every state ranging from courthouses to parking garages.
+Within hours, the list had been cut to about 320 entries, with all Washington D.C. buildings scrubbed.

 “We are identifying buildings and facilities that are not core to government operations, or non-core properties for disposal,” according to the GSA.
 “Selling ensures that taxpayer dollars are no longer spent on vacant or underutilized federal spaces.
 Disposing of these assets helps eliminate costly maintenance and allows us to reinvest in high-quality work environments that support agency missions.”

-The 1202 Building, on the site of a former Ford Motor assembly plant, is home to U.S. Army Corps of Engineers offices.
+The 1202 Building, on the site of a former Ford Motor assembly plant, is home to U.S. Army Corps of Engineers offices serving the Pacific Northwest.
 The property underwent a “state-of-the-art” $72 million project to modernize through the American Recovery and Reinvestment Act of 2009.

 Another government site on the GSA’s list is the Seattle Federal Office Building, an 11-story building at 909 First Ave., built in 1933.